The spacious interior cabin and seating arrangement of the LNER first class London to Edinburgh Azuma train service.

-Booking LNER First Class London Edinburgh is an efficient way to travel in comfort and style, taking in the English countryside and the coast along the North Sea en route.
+Booking LNER First Class London to Edinburgh is an efficient way to travel in comfort and style, taking in the English countryside and the coast along the North Sea en route.

 We started out at the King’s Cross Station in central London to catch our train.
 This station is worth visiting for many reasons beyond catching your train.
 It is also the train station that featured Platform 9 3/4 in the Harry Potter movies.
 For fans, you can shop at a Harry Potter store as well get your picture taken at what they are calling the platform.
 That platform is merely a sign with an official photographer taking photos for a small fee during the day.